its-dart/dart-mcp-server/admin/README.md

 2. Run `npm login` if needed
 3. Run `yarn release` and follow the prompts (usually they are all a yes), confirming each step by pressing enter

-## Dependency upgrading
+## Dependency updating

 1. Update node, replace the current version in `dockerfile` with the latest stable version [here](https://nodejs.org/en/download)
-1. Run `yarn req-up-all` and select everything to update all FE dependencies
+2. Run `yarn req-up-all` and select everything to update all FE dependencies